85118 - Italian Pop Cultures (1) (LM)

 Course contents

-The program of the course is articulated in two major sections.
+The course is structured around two major sections.

-The first section focuses on the theoretical state of the art.
-It reconstructs and defines core concepts from the fields of cultural sociology as well as media and cultural studies.
-The aim is building a conceptual tool-kit to analyze the socially constructed and historically rooted – yet contested and changeable – meanings of the notions of “Italian”, “Popular”, and, especially, “Culture(s)”.
+The first section reconstructs and defines core concepts from the fields of cultural and media studies as well as sociology.
+The aim is to dissect the socially constructed and historically rooted – yet contested and changeable – meanings of the notions of “Italian”, “Popular”, and, especially, “Culture(s)”.

 Readings/Bibliography